 3.1.1.1 Alpha (α)-Amylase

 α- Amylase (E.C.3.2.1.1) is a hydrolase enzyme that catalyses the hydrolysis of internal α-1, 4-glycosidic linkages in starch to yield products like glucose and maltose.
 It is a calcium metalloenzyme i.e. it depends on the presence of a metal co factor for its activity (Sundarram et al., 2014).
 There are 2 types of hydrolases: endo-hydrolase and exo-hydrolase.
 Endo- hydrolases act on the interior of the substrate molecule, whereas exo-hydrolases act on the terminal non reducing ends (Gupta et al., 2003).
 Hence, terminal glucose residues and α-1, 6-linkages cannot be cleaved by α-amylase.
 The substrate that α-amylase acts upon is starch.
 Starch is a polysaccharide composed of two types of polymers – amylose and amylopectin.
 Amylose constitutes 20-25% of the starch molecule.
 It is a linear chain consisting of repetitive glucose units linked by α-1, 4-glycosidic linkage.
 Amylopectin constitutes 75-80% of starch and is characterized by branched chains of glucose units.
-The linear successive glucose units are linked by α-1, 4-glycosidic linkage while branching occurs every 15-45 glucose units where α-1, 6 glycosidic bonds are present.
-The hydrolysate composition obtained after hydrolysis of starch is highly dependent on the effect of temperature, the conditions of hydrolysis and the origin of enzyme (Sundarram et al., 2014). α- Amylase has become an enzyme of crucial importance due to its starch hydrolysis activity and the activities that can be carried out owing to the hydrolysis.
+The linear successive glucose units are linked by α-1, 4-glycosidic linkage, while branching occurs every 15-45 glucose units where α-1, 6 glycosidic bonds are present.
+The hydrolysate composition obtained after hydrolysis of starch is highly dependent on the effect of temperature, the conditions of hydrolysis and the origin of the enzyme (Sundarram et al., 2014). α- Amylase has become an enzyme of crucial importance due to its starch hydrolysis activity and the activities that can be carried out owing to the hydrolysis.
 One such activity is the production of glucose and fructose syrup from starch. α- Amylase catalyses the first step in this process.
 Previously, starch was hydrolyzed into glucose by acid hydrolysis.
 But this method has drawbacks like the operating conditions are of highly acidic nature and high temperatures.
 These limitations are overcome by enzyme hydrolysis of starch to yield high fructose syrup.

 The use of enzymes in detergents formulations has also increased dramatically with growing awareness about environment protection.
 Enzymes are environmentally safe and enhance the detergents ability to remove tough stains.
 They are biodegradable and work at milder conditions than chemical catalysts and hence preferred to the latter.
 There are many such applications of the enzyme which is the driving force behind the research to produce this enzyme in an optimum, safe and convenient manner (Gupta et al., 2011).